bitburner-official/bitburner-src/markdown/bitburner.codingcontract.createdummycontract.md

 RAM cost: 2 GB

 Generate a dummy contract on the home computer with no reward.
 Used to test various algorithms.

+This function will return null and not generate a contract if the randomized contract name is the same as another contract's name.